 The NESCAC, aka Little Ivies, has the distinction (at least in football) of not only refraining from the NCAA playoffs, but also of refraining from even playing a nonconference schedule.
 Seriously, these schools play each other and no one else.
 And – get this [nudge, nudge] – they miss one conference opponent each per season.
 At least the Ivies play a couple of local nonconference games and the full conference slate.
 Now, I’m not picking on the NESCAC.
 They do what they do for a reason, and they’re far smarter than me.
 But in terms of balanced athletic competition, it leaves a lot to be desired.
 So…you know what’s coming, you’ve been reading along…we’re going to open the NESCAC up to the world!
 The 10 football-playing schools are joined by MIT, which should be a blast.
 Like the Ivies, let’s see what the NESCAC schools can do on a national stage.

 Newport News Apprentice

 Washington & Lee

 The Midwest Conference in Ideal is quite similar to the NCAA version, with a few adjustments.
 Carroll is being reabsorbed, while Cornell is being shipped back to the Upper Plains.
 Grinnell is also shifting to the UPAC.
 The final tweaks are the additions of Concordia and WiscLu, both of whom are natural fits for the Midwest.
-A note about construction: these conferences tend to congeal naturally/intuitively, which is to say that there is no forcing memberships.
+A note about construction: these conferences tend to congeal naturally, ie intuitively, which is to say that there is no forcing memberships.
 Rather, there tends to be an a-ha when a conference comes together, in a sense verifying the legitimacy of this project.
-It's nice when a plan comes together.
-I trust you're enjoying it with equal fervor.
+I gotta tell you, it's nice when a plan comes together.

 Pt Loma Nazarene